Drag

 • Create role hierarchies: LOADER → TRANSFORMER → ANALYST → ADMIN

-• Principle of least privilege prevents both security incidents and accidental data modifications
+• The principle of least privilege prevents both security incidents and accidental data modifications

 8. Monitor Query Performance Weekly